 This course introduces students to the concepts and principles of nonprofit financial accounting.
-The students will explore strategies for financial accounting, including basic planning and management principles, underlying organizational issues involved with planning and finances, including in-depth analysis of the organization’s financial planning process and audit, knowledge of how organizational ethics, norms, strategic planning and direction influence both the funding and their ability to meet their nonprofit organizations financial goals while meeting the donor’s needs.
+Students will explore strategies for financial accounting, including basic planning and management principles.
+The course will also cover underlying organizational issues involved with planning and finances, including in-depth analysis of the organization’s financial planning process and audit.
+Finally, it will cover how organizational ethics, norms, strategic planning and direction influence their funding and ability to meet their financial goals as well as their donors’ needs.

 After completing this course, you will be able to:

 - Identify information for reporting to organization’s stakeholders (Bloom’s Taxonomy 1 & 2)

 - Review and interpret nonprofit financial data (Bloom’s Taxonomy 2)

 - Apply the process for creating financial statements (Bloom’s Taxonomy 3)